 Ask yourself what was the upsides, the benefits or the advantages of their behaviour.
 In doing so, you will help bring your mind into balance, and see both sides of each event.

 All events are neutral until somebody judges them with a skewed, subjective bias.
 It is wise to ask questions to equilibrate, liberate and balance your mind because you can’t have a balanced physiology without a balanced psychology.

 Your actions are a by-product of your perceptions.
 When you balance your perceptions, you are likely to have more moderate actions.
 If not, you might find yourself with extreme volatilities and perturbations in your perceptions and actions.

 So, the moment you own the traits, actions, or inactions and neutralize them, and go to the moments where and when you have also displayed or demonstrated them, and then find the upsides or downsides of each of them and balanced them all out, you will in turn dissolve your inauthentic personas called pride and shame.

 When you dissolve your pride, shame, infatuation and resentment, you are more able to access your authentic self.

-You also dissolve the subjectively biased labels on yourself or others resulting from the rigidity of your misperceptions of yourself or others and allow you and them to be just human beings with your and their own unique set of values.
+You also dissolve the subjectively biased labels on your authentic self or others resulting from the rigidity of your misperceptions of your authentic self or others and allow you and them to be just human beings with your and their own unique set of values.
 You are then more likely to realize that there is no reason to judge them, and no reason to judge yourself in turn.